-It should be noted that open cut areas surround a majority of the proposed UG1 and UG2 areas and a high proportion of the surface flows from the Study Area will be into the open cut areas.
+It should be noted that open cut areas surround a majority of the proposed UG1 and UG2 areas and a high proportion of the surface flows from the Study Area will flow into the open cut areas.
+The position of some of these small drainage lines that flow across the proposed northern out of pit emplacement may change as a result of clearing and placement of fill in this area.